 If you meet the qualifications, you will be registered for MARA 294 and be required to complete 135 hours during one semester at an approved internship site.
 The internship site must meet criteria outlined in the MARA internship guidelines and be approved by the internship coordinator.

-The 135–hour requirement is the equivalent of 9 hours a week, but the scheduling is it is possible to start the internship assignment 2 weeks before the semester begin if this arrangement is approved by the site supervisor and the internship coordinator.
+The 135–hour requirement is the equivalent of 9 hours a week, but it is possible to start the internship assignment 2 weeks before the semester begin if this arrangement is approved by the site supervisor and the internship coordinator.

 Evaluating the Experience